Bealby/Milestone-Project-2/README.md

   (When `Red Flag Icons` are clustered together.
 - For all devices ensure that when a `Red Flag Icon` is clicked, an info window pops up and displays text and a photo centered.
-- For all devices ensure all info windows clicked, can be closed with with the `x` icon displayed in the window.
+- For all devices ensure all info windows clicked, can be closed with the `x` icon displayed in the window.
 - For all devices click through all `Red Flag Icons`, and ensure that when one info window opens, it is closed when another `Red Flag Icon`